Tennis Pros at Kiawah

-Langdon is from Charleston, S.C. where he became one of the top juniors in Charleston and South Carolina.
-He was ranked as high as #5 in Boy’s 18’s singles and #1 in the 21-and-under singles in South Carolina.
-He won the City of Charleston Men’s Singles Open title twice and competed in his collegiate career at Furman University where he played #3 singles and #2 doubles.
-Forman won the Southern Conference team title twice during Langdon’s collegiate career.
-He was a three-time all-Southern Conference player at Furman.
-He teamed with Roy Barth to win the 50’s doubles title at the 2009 Southern Senior Closed Clay Court Championship and was a member of the winning 2016 South Carolina Senior Cup team.
-Langdon has been at Kiawah Island Golf Resort since 2006.
+Langdon grew up in Charleston SC, where he became one of the top juniors in Charleston and South Carolina.
+He was ranked as high as No. 5 in the Boy’s 18 singles, and No. 1 in the Men’s 21-and-under singles in South Carolina.
+He won the City of Charleston Men’s Singles title twice.
+Langdon was a three-time all-Southern Conference player and played No. 3 singles and No. 2 doubles during his collegiate career at Furman University.
+Furman won the Southern Conference team title twice during Langdon’s collegiate career.
+He teamed with Roy Barth to win the 50’s doubles title at the 2009 Southern Senior Closed Clay Court Championship, and was a member of the winning 2016 South Carolina Senior Cup team.
+Langdon has been with Kiawah Island Golf Resort since 2006.

 Nicolas grew up developing his tennis in Uruguay until he was 17 years old.
 He then moved to Argentina, where he played in the Futures tour on the ATP circuit.
 He played college tennis at Missouri Valley College, where he received a full tennis scholarship.
 Over the last six years he taught at the Canas Tennis Academy in Florida, and most recently the junior academy at the LTP Club in Mt.
 Pleasant, South Carolina.
 Nicolas began teaching at the Roy Barth Tennis Center at Kiawah Island Golf Resort in the summer of 2019.